 Shedra: Buddhist Philosophical Studies

-Shedra is an intensive study program of Buddhist philosophy, equivalent to the journey from secondary school through a doctorate.
+Shedra is an intensive study program of Buddhist philosophy, equivalent to the journey from secondary school through doctoral degree.
 The shedra students also hold monastic vows.
 They engage diligently in study, contemplation, and meditation on Buddhist philosophy and practice texts for the purpose of bringing widespread benefit to others.

-Called a drubdra in Tibetan, this is a traditional three-year, three-month meditation retreat in the Nyingma lineage.
+Drubdra, in Tibetan, is a traditional three-year, three-month meditation retreat in the Tibetan Buddhist tradition.
 Such a retreat is undertaken by serious practitioners who wish to devote themselves entirely to practicing the path following a core curriculum of specific sequences of meditations done only in the context of retreat.
 Currently ten monks have committed to ten straight years of retreat, seven years above and beyond the traditional three-year program.
-They are in the eighth year of their retreat to date.

 More than a thousand families in the region are affiliated with the monastery.
 Most of these lay practitioners have also taken refuge and bodhicitta vows, making a commitment to refrain from harming living beings and to benefitting others.
 They strive to cultivate the intention that all sentient beings be freed from suffering and pain, and that they enjoy abundant peace and happiness.

-History of Some of the Practitioners & Abbots of Katog Mardo Tashi Choling
+History of Some of the Practitioners and Abbots of Katog Mardo Tashi Choling

 Mardo Tashi Choling was the home of the great treasure revealer Dudjom Lingpa (1835–1904) and the succession of reincarnations of Katog Dampa Rinpoche, starting with Gonpa Lama Chökyi Dorje.

-Khentrul Rinpoche was recognized as the reincarnation of Katog Chagtsa Rinpoche by his uncle, head abbot (gön-pön lama) Terton Jigmed Dorje.
+Khentrul Rinpoche was recognized as the reincarnation of Katog Chaktsa Rinpoche by his uncle, head abbot (gön-pön lama) Terton Jigme Dorje.

-Khentrul Rinpoche’s family are all descendants of Gonpa Lama (called Gonpatsang) and have been upholding the monastery for generations.
+Khentrul Rinpoche’s family members (called Gonpa Tsang) are all descendants of Gonpa Lama [gön-pön lama] ; they have been upholding the monastery for generations.